immerjs/immer/website/docs/update-patterns.md

 })
 ```

-Please keep in mind that when updating (nested) objects you should do so through mutation.
-Creating a new object and directly assigning it to a property in your immer draft object, will not work.
-This creates a new reference and does not update the existing object.
+Any time a nested draft field gets a new reference or value, produce() will finish applying the immutable update and return a new reference.
+If you tried to mutate, but the values remained the same, Immer will bail out and return the existing reference from produce()

 ### Array mutations